What is Documentary Family Photography?

 - Highlight your kids’/families current interests (let’s document what they’re into)

-You want to stay more than 2 hours!!??
+You want to stay how long!!??

 If you are willing to have me stay past your comfort zone, I can get photos that will truly capture your family’s nitty gritty personality.